numpy/numpy/doc/source/reference/arrays.ndarray.rst

 .. note::

     Points (1) and (2) are not yet applied by default.
-Beginning with Numpy 1.8.0, they are applied consistently only if the environment variable ``NPY_RELAXED_STRIDES_CHECKING=1`` was defined when NumPy
+Beginning with NumPy 1.8.0, they are applied consistently only if the environment variable ``NPY_RELAXED_STRIDES_CHECKING=1`` was defined when NumPy
     was built.
 Eventually this will become the default.